minio/docs/CONTRIBUTING.md

 # Minio cookbook contribution guide [![Slack](https://slack.minio.io/slack?type=svg)](https://slack.minio.io)

 Minio cookbook is the collection of detailed guides to set up Minio with other tools/platforms.
-Minio team adds new receipies to the cookbook, however, if you have a working setup that uses Minio with other tools, we welcome you to add your receipe.
+Minio team adds new recipes to the cookbook, however, if you have a working setup that uses Minio with other tools, we welcome you to add your recipe.
+Before creating a PR, please check that no similar recipe is already available.

-Before creating a PR, please check that no similar receipe is already available.
-Also, please add the below setions in your guide before adding a cookbook PR.
+Please follow the below format to add a cookbook recipe PR.

 ## Introduction